-Louisville Seminary's mission of educating of women and men to participate in the redemptive ministry of Jesus Christ goes beyond the academic and professional degree programs.
+The fulfillment of Louisville Seminary's mission goes beyond the academic and professional degree programs.
 A degree is the beginning point of a lifetime of learning to excel in ministry.
 Graduates continue to be members of a community of learners who seek improvement in both the bodies of knowledge and the skills required for good practice of ministry.